dyxribo/campus_maps_desktop/README.md

 ### NOTE: this application is a work-in-progress.

-Campus Maps is an application that uses JSON and custom components and data structures in order to navigate any map, given its data.
+Campus Maps is an application that uses JSON and [custom components, utilities](https://github.com/blaxstar/starlib) and data structures in order to navigate any map, given its data.
 The application allow for an Admin mode where, given the proper credentials, a user would be able to make changes, such as add assets and users to a map.
 The application is able to save the layout and positioning as a single JSON file and read it into the application on start up.
 This app was originally created to interface with SQL, but is being revised to interface with an API instead.